Woman's Missionary Union: Name change

 In 1890 the women adopted the name Woman's Missionary Union, Auxiliary to Southern Baptist Convention.
 The headquarters of WMU was originally stationed in the Maryland Baptist Missions Reading Room where Annie Armstrong had an already established office.

 Training school

 In 1907, the WMU Training School was established in Louisville, KY; the school was renamed as the Carver School of Missions and Social Work in 1953.
 The Carver School closed in 1997.

 Move to Birmingham

-In 1921, the national headquarters was moved to Birmingham, Alabama under the guidance of Kathleen Mallory to 1111 Comer Building.
+In 1921, the national headquarters was moved to Birmingham, Alabama under the guidance of Kathleen Moore Mallory to 1111 Comer Building.
 As WMU grew into its own, space began to be a problem at the national headquarters.
 In 1951, WMU purchased property at 600 20th Street North in downtown Birmingham.
 It was during these years that WMU membership reached an all-time high of 1.5 million women under the dynamic leadership of Alma Hunt, who served as executive secretary from 1948 to 1974.